arvilmena/coding-challenge--berkshire-ap/README.md

 #### Via Swagger UI

-The [http://localhost:11110/docs](docs) interactive docs allows you to test each endpoint from your browser.
+The [docs](http://localhost:11110/docs) interactive docs allows you to test each endpoint from your browser.
 The endpoint specification, schema and parameters are defined in the document.

 #### Via API Client

-The [http://localhost:11110/open-api](open-api page) will generate a OpenAPI v3 Spec that you can import on your API client.
+The [open-api page](http://localhost:11110/open-api) will generate a OpenAPI v3 Spec that you can import on your API client.
 Once imported, you can use your API client to do the testing.

 #### Automated Testing